Wrist biomechanics and function of the human wrist joint are unique.

 Row theory of carpal kinematics [Link Theory]

-The scaphoid, lunate, and triquetrum rotate in the same primary direction, albeit to different magnitudes, during any motion of the hand.
+- The scaphoid, lunate, and triquetrum rotate in the same primary direction, albeit to different magnitudes, during any movement of the hand.

 Combined column-row theory of carpal kinematics

 Some have theorized that an individual’s carpal kinematic behavior can be explained by some combination of the columnar theory with the row theory.